Top-rated local movers that handle Philadelphia to Seattle moves

 After getting comfortable in your new Washington home, it’s time to see what Seattle is all about.
 Whether you’re into food, art, nature, or nightlife — there’s plenty to check out:

-- Arts and culture: Seattle features a variety of museums and cultural arts centers, including the Museum of Popular Culture (MoPOP), Olympic Sculpture Park, National Nordic Museum, Chihuly Garden and Glass, and Museum of Flight.
+- Arts and culture: From historic museums to vibrant art centers, Seattle offers cultural landmarks like the Museum of Popular Culture (MoPOP), Olympic Sculpture Park, National Nordic Museum, and Chihuly Garden and Glass.

-- Outdoor recreation: The city's Discovery Park, Olympic Sculpture Park, Green Lake Park, and Carkeek Park — among other spots — perfect for hiking, biking, or simply soaking up the outdoors.
+- Outdoor recreation: The city’s Discovery Park, Olympic Sculpture Park, Green Lake Park, and Carkeek Park — among other sites — are great places to hike, ride bikes, or just enjoy nature.

 FAQ